intelligenceforgood/planning/future_architecture.md

 ## 8. Next Steps
 1. Share the MVP discovery dashboard with stakeholders and capture feedback (log queries, mis-ranked results, UX gaps).
 2. Template the Streamlit + FastAPI deployment workflow (build/push + Terraform apply) so redeploys are scripted.
-3. Continue enriching `planning/migration_runbook.md` with Azure → GCP rehearsal notes (structured data, blobs, Discovery Engine imports).
+3. Continue enriching `planning/migration_runbook.md` with Azure → GCP rehearsal notes (structured data, blobs, Discovery imports).
 4. Translate stakeholder feedback into backlog items for the “Cloud Run Hardening & Ingestion” phase of the roadmap.

 This architecture will continue to evolve with roadmap execution—refresh it when technology decisions shift or new components are added.